Can Buy-Sell Agreements Determine Business Value for Tax Purposes? The IRS Says…

 The majority of individuals subject to U.S. taxes who die in 2024 will not be subject to federal estate taxes; only about 0.2% were expected to in 2023, according to a Tax Policy Center estimate.
 Currently, if an individual dies in 2024 with a taxable estate valued below $13,610,000, no federal estate tax needs to be paid.
 This amount doubles to $27,220,000 for married couples filing jointly.

-But the “applicable exclusion amount” (also called the “unified tax credit” or “unified credit”) has not always been so high.
+But the “applicable exclusion amount” has not always been so high.
 For many years, it was just $600,000.
-The current unified tax credit amount is set to expire at the end of 2025, after which it will revert to a lower amount (expected to be around $7 million), unless Congress passes more legislation changing it first.
+The current amount is set to expire at the end of 2025, after which it will revert to a lower amount (expected to be around $7 million), unless Congress passes more legislation changing it first.
+Update: The applicable exclusion amount was set at $15 million per individual as of 2026, tied to inflation from 2027 onwards, when the One Big Beautiful Bill was enacted in July 2025.
+Read more about that here on our blog.

-When Michael Connelly died in 2013, the unified tax credit amount according to the IRS was $5,250,000.
+When Michael Connelly died in 2013, the applicable exclusion amount amount according to the IRS was $5,250,000.
 Valuing his share of the business at death at $5.3 million rather than $3 million meant he had a larger taxable estate and owed additional federal taxes.

 What does this mean for you?
 This makes estate planning tricky.
 You can’t know for sure when you’ll die or what the applicable exclusion amount will be that year.
 Depending on the value of your business and your personal assets, your estate may owe federal estate taxes you weren’t anticipating.
 The bottom line: If you have a buy-sell agreement and it is funded with life insurance, have it reviewed by an attorney ASAP.